lowRISC/opentitan/sw/device/lib/dif/_index.md

 interrupt DIFs may not exist._

 * `dif_<ip>_irq_t` is an enum that lists all of the interrupt types for this peripheral.
-These derrived from the `interrupt_list` attribute within an IP's HJSON file.
+These derived from the `interrupt_list` attribute within an IP's HJSON file.
 * `dif_result_t dif_<ip>_irq_get_state(const dif_<ip>_t *handle,
   dif_<ip>_irq_state_snapshot_t *snapshot, bool *is_pending);` returns a